 Due to the level of difficulty of the class, or the anticipation of complicated combos of moves, a lot of students get anxious even before instruction starts.
 To combat this nervousness, realize where you are and what your purpose is before you begin learning.
 The same way you don’t go to a Calculus class and take a final exam on the first day, don’t expect to go to a workshop or class and be perfect.
 No one is expecting you to kill the choreography as you learn it.
 Instead, be armed with the mentality to learn from the instructor and absorb the entire experience.

 When you’re taking a class, if YOU need something clarified or drilled, don’t be afraid to ask.
 In this case, don’t be afraid to review parts that you need practice in.
 Useful and helpful questions are key if you want to get the most out of your learning experience.
 Choreographers like questions - the more we can clarify for you, the better!
 Some pieces have tough musicality that really requires clarification, so ask questions, don’t be shy!

-If you would like to gain more exposure to Jawn Ha's style and become a better dancer with Ha, we are providing online classes on STEEZY Studio.
+If you would like to gain more exposure to Jawn Ha's style, we are providing online classes on STEEZY Studio.
 We're serious, you can start taking classes now in the comfort of your own home!